How to Stack a Cake - video tutorial)

-One of the most common questions you get asked by newbies is - Why do I need to dowel a cake?
+Some of the most common questions I get asked by newbies are: Why do I need to dowel a cake?
 Do I need to dowel a cake?
-And I always have a simple answer!
-Yes!!
+Can I give you a simple answer, Yes!!

 It is best to be safe than sorry.
 Right?
-Can you imagine going thru all the trouble of making and stacking a cake only to be embarrassed at the event that the cake fell over or sunk into each other?
+Can you imagine going thru all the trouble of making a cake, but not stacking it only to be embarrassed at the event that the cake fell over or sunk?

 So why do we dowel a cake?
 To add stability to cakes.
 So that the weight of the bottom tier will be able to support the top tier.

-When you stack a cake you are not essentially placing a cake on top of a cake you are actually placing the cake on top of those dowels or straws.
-So it's not the bottom tier that's actually baring the weight of the top cake.
+When you stack a cake you are not just placing a cake on top of a cake, you are actually placing the cake on top of those dowels, straws, or supports.
+So, it's not the bottom tier that's actually bearing the weight of the top cake.
 It is the dowels that are bearing the weight of the cake.
-Which again means you need to make sure you use dowels you can trust.
+This means you need to make sure you use dowels that are suitable for the task.

-- Plastic Dowel - These are the most popular in the UK and can be easily found in most cake shops.
+- Plastic Dowel - These plastic cake dowels are the most popular in the UK and can be easily found in most cake shops.

-- Bubble Straws - These are thicker than the usual straws and usually are easier and cheaper to buy.
-Most often it's best to use a few extra of these just because they are more flexible than the firm wooden straws.
+- Bubble Straws - These bubble straws are thicker than the usual straws and are usually easier and cheaper to buy.
+Most often, it's best to use a few extra of these just because they are more flexible than the firm wooden straws.

 - Always chill your cakes first.
 Dowels go in straight better if the cake is chilled.